kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

     - 1.10 - "Kiwi"
   - Kubernetes 1.10 had a late change to "Left Shark".
   - Kubernetes 1.11 had a Tolkien theme of "Eleventy-One: A Long-Expected Release"
+  - Kubernetes 1.12: Game of Life
   - Kubernetes 1.13: Angel Release
   - Kubernetes 1.14: Caturnetes
+  - Kubernetes 1.15: Game of Release/Thrones
   - Kubernetes 1.16: Unlimited Breadsticks For All
   - Kubernetes 1.17: The Chillest Release - Capynetes